OzzyProjects/Tensorflow/README.md

 I originally wrote this script cause i struggled with deeppavlov module with Bert for NLP.
 It seems to be a good option to fix this issue.
 Make a try.

-You can easily modify it to use it with any tensorflow based modules.
+You can easily modify it to use it with any tensorflow based module.